 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-A poet, playwright and figurative painter, as well as a practising physician, Gieve Patel is a self-taught artist whose work has largely focused on urban life and environmental conservation.
+A poet, playwright and figurative painter, as well as a practising physician, Gieve Patel was a self-taught artist whose work was largely focused on urban life and environmental conservation.

 Patel shifted his attention to the visual medium after the publication of his third book, in 1991, creating figurative paintings featuring a central protagonist.
 Deriving from the everyday urban landscape of Mumbai, his works often feature the working class and other marginalised sections of urban society.
-While he rarely attaches a specific identity to any of these characters, he paints the figures in a way that suggests the pain and suffering caused by the inequalities of urban life in India.
+While he rarely attached a specific identity to any of these characters, he painted the figures in a way that suggested the pain and suffering caused by the inequalities of urban life in India.

 His paintings were first exhibited in 1966 at the Jehangir Art Gallery, Mumbai, the same year as the publication of his first book, Poems.
-He has since exhibited widely, with shows at Shridharani Gallery, New Delhi (1966); Chemould Prescott Road, Mumbai (1975); Art Heritage, New Delhi (1979); Peabody Essex Museum, Massachusetts (2007); the National Gallery of Modern Art, New Delhi (2016); and Galerie Mirchandani + Steinruecke, Mumbai (2017).
+Since then, he exhibited widely, with shows at Shridharani Gallery, New Delhi (1966); Chemould Prescott Road, Mumbai (1975); Art Heritage, New Delhi (1979); Peabody Essex Museum, Massachusetts (2007); the National Gallery of Modern Art, New Delhi (2016); and Galerie Mirchandani + Steinruecke, Mumbai (2017).
 Patel was awarded the Woodrow Wilson Fellowship in 1984; the Rockefeller Fellowship in 1992; and was the CR Parekh Writer-in-Residence at the University of Pennsylvania in 2003.

 Bibliography